 Select the Image Set, then in the left rail drop-down list, select Viewers.

-If you have issues creating sets, see Images and Sets in Troubleshooting Dynamic Media.
+If you have issues creating sets, see Images and Sets in Troubleshoot Dynamic Media.

 Start by uploading the image assets for your Image Sets.
 Remember that users can zoom on images in the Image Set Viewer.
 As such, choose your images carefully.
-Make sure that the images are least 2000 pixels in the largest dimension for optimal zoom detail.
+Make sure that the images are least 2000 pixels in the largest size for optimal zoom detail.
 Dynamic Media can render images up to 25 megapixels each.
-For example, you could use a 5000 x 5000 megapixel image or any other size combination up to 25 megapixels.
+For example, you could use a 5000x5000 megapixel image or any other size combination up to 25 megapixels.

 Image Sets supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.